shikhar-srivastava/MachineLearningIITKGP/README.md

     - Extract the `jars.rar` files into `MachineLearningIITKGP/jars` folder, the `lib.rar` and `bin.rar` files each into `MachineLearningIITKGP/WEB-INF/lib` and `MachineLearningIITKGP/WEB-INF/bin` folders respectively.
     - Extract both `jars.rar` and `lib.rar` into `%CATALINA_HOME%/lib` folder of your Apache Tomcat source location.

-    - If you wish to use your own version of the above dependencies other than the ones provided in the repository, please:
+    - _If you wish to use your own version of the above dependencies other than the ones provided in the repository, please:_
         1. Ensure the .jar files are extracted to the `WEB-INF/bin` and `%CATALINA_HOME%/lib` folders as in above steps.
         2. Copy the .dll files to the `WEB-INF/bin` folder and the .lib, .pdp files to both `WEB-INF/lib` and `%CATALINA_HOME%/lib` folders.
         3. Edit the servlet compilation script `compile.bat` and reference the .jar files appropriately.

 4.  **Edit the `%CATALINA_HOME%/bin/catalina.bat` file as follows:**

      - In the file `catalina.bat`, search for the line
        ```sh
        :noJuliConfig`.
        ```
-     - Add the following to the line after `:noJuliConfig`:
+     - Copy the following to the line after `:noJuliConfig`:
        ```sh
        set "JAVA_OPTS=%JAVA_OPTS% %LOGGING_CONFIG%"
        set JAVA_OPTS="-Djava.library.path=%CATALINA_HOME%\webapps\MachineLearningIITKGP\WEB-INF\lib;%CATALINA_HOME%\webapps\MachineLearningIITKGP\WEB-INF\bin;%CATALINA_HOME%\webapps\MachineLearningIITKGP\jars;"